britton-jb/sentinel/README.md

 ### Auth Error Handler
 If you'd like to write your own custom authorization or authentication handler change the `auth_handler` Sentinel configuration option to the module name of your handler.
-[FIXME](or could they just override the default one?)

 It must define two functions, `unauthorized/2`, and `unauthenticated/2`, where the first parameter is the connection, and the second is